gjorup95/HotCiv-Java/README.md

 <h3 align="center">HotCiv</h3>

   <p align="center">
-   Java project that follows the principles of the famous game Civilization and uses it as alearning ground for exploring different developer practices in the java language.
+   Java project that follows the principles of the famous game Civilization and uses it as a learning ground for exploring different developer practices in the java language.
     <br />

 </div>